(Gospel for the Memorial of Sts. Joachim and Anne)

 If a society no longer bases its existence on the observance of God’s precepts, it will sink and drag people down with it.
 So the first question at issue is whether the life of individuals and nations as a whole corresponds to God’s will.
 If we do not close our eyes, this question answers itself.

-Conversion is needed; a return to God’s commandments is urgently needed!
-Every external drama – be it the coronavirus, floods or other catastrophes – only reminds us of this insistently.
+Conversion is needed; a return to God’s commandments is urgent!
+Every external drama – be it the coronavirus, floods or wars – only reminds us of it with insistence.

 No doubt the Old Testament prophets would tell us all this, for this was their proclamation.
 What they did not yet know, however, is that God would send us His own Son to redeem us (cf. Jn 3:16), that He Himself would bear the guilt of humanity on His own shoulders and pay the ransom price (cf. 1 Pet 1:18-19).
 They – the prophets – did not yet know all the wonders of the New Covenant and the special grace granted to us by the coming of Jesus into the world.